Swegbloo/Nemoh/README.md

 - `QTF`: only the computation of the QTF (depend on the prior non-QTF Nemoh computation)

 Tests with unsatisfied requirements will fail.

+In order to run the full test cases (matching reference data), Makefiles are provided in the `TestCases` directory and in each of the test cases' directories.

+## Bugs, improvements and questions

+Please use the GitLab Issues to report any bugs you might have encountered, to suggests improvements to the code and documentation and to ask questions.

+External contributions are welcome, but we suggest that you contact us beforehand to avoid conflicts with ongoing developments.